Results Street square and neighborhood to visit Colombo

 Recommended

-In Sinhala, 'pita kotuwa' refers to the exterior of the fort.
-Pettah is known for its huge and intricate street market, the 'bazaar', the main part of which is roughly bounded from west to east by Front Street and 5th Street, and from north to south by the Colombo Harbour and Prince Street, where the Dutch Museum is located.
-Driving into Pettah should be avoided at all costs.
+In Sinhalese, "pita kotuwa" refers to the exterior of the fort.
+The Pettah district is famous for its gigantic, inextricable street market, the "bazaar", the main part of which is roughly bounded from west to east by Front Street and 5th Street, and from north to south by the Colombo harbour and Prince Street, where the Dutch Museum is located.
+Entering Pettah by car should be avoided at all costs.

-From here, you can bypass Old Town Hall and turn left onto Sea Street, where the jewellers bustle about, or go right and join the bus station amidst the indescribable crowds.
-You will then continue your visit of the Pettha market between 5th Cross Street and Bodhiraja Mawatta, under the covered hall of Old Town Hall Market.
-Then, in continuity, you will cross Fose Market until Olcott Mawatha, with exit at the corner of Central Bus Terminal (the red public buses), close to the railway station.
-On the other side of the boulevard, Mining Market, specialized in fruits and vegetables.
+From here, you can take a quick tour of the Old Town Hall and then turn left onto Sea Street, where the jewelers jostle each other, or go right and reach the bus station amidst the indescribable crowds.
+You'll then continue your tour of the Pettah market between 5th Cross Street and Bodhiraja Mawatta, under the covered Old Town Hall Market.
+Continuing on, you'll cross Fose Market to Olcott Mawatha, ending at the corner of Central Bus Terminal (the red public buses), close to the railway station.
+On the other side of the boulevard, Mining Market, specializing in fruit and vegetables.

 Organize your trip with our partners Colombo